- Dr Sarah Parry

 - Quality Assurance and Enhancement representative for STIS.

+I also co-organise/teach Gender, Science and Technology (not running in 2017-18).
 Previous roles in teaching and related administration have included redeveloping the MSc in Science and Technology in Society, coordinating the Impact Case Studies for the Sociology submission to REF2014, and course development and teaching at both undergradute and postgraduate levels.

 Current Research Interests